conductor-dev/peakvoltmeter/README.md

 ### Prerequisites

-The only prerequisite for installing and/or using the applications is rust [Rust](https://www.rust-lang.org/tools/install).
+[Rust](https://www.rust-lang.org/tools/install) is required for installing the applications.
 We also provide a `Makefile` for some common commands.

+Conductor is used as a dependency in `peakvoltmeter/Cargo.toml`.
+As Conductor is yet to be released, its private git repository is referenced.
+This may need to be adjusted.

-### Useful commands:
+### Useful commands

 - `make run`: executes the peakvoltmeter application